All Episodes

 And smoking and secondhand smoke is nothing more than an irrational hysteria.

-Uh global warming, nothing more than a man-made global warming, nothing more than a mass irrational hysteria, which can't be supported by facts.
+Global warming, nothing more than a man-made global warming, nothing more than a mass irrational hysteria, which can't be supported by facts in any number of issues like this.

-But uh Mr. Ward writes, not only can they not find one documented case of secondhand smoke being the primary cause of death.
+But Mr. Ward writes, not only can they not find one documented case of secondhand smoke being the primary cause of death.

-And Mr. Ward points out not only can they not find one documented case of secondhand smoke being the primary cause of death, they would also be hard-pressed to find a documented primary cause of death from firsthand smoke.
+And Mr. Ward points out, not only can they not find one documented case of secondhand smoke being the primary cause of death, they would also be hard-pressed to find a documented primary cause of death from first-hand smoke.

 Now, I know when you hear that, because you've been subjected to this mass hysteria for years, you think I'm going nuts.

-You think I'm going loony tunes.
+You think I'm going Looney Tunes.

 And you think this periodically on this program.